bishabosha/tiger-site-gen/examples/embedded/README.md

 and the lookup always uses the current host context's value.

 This uses `Context.ExtraValue[C, A]`, derived through `Record.SelectByType`.
 No additional runtime registry or preparation is involved.
-Explicit `index` and `notes` adapters remain available when a custom selector is needed.
+Use the generic `mount.layout(DeckLayouts.index)(preparedLookup)` or `mount.layout(DeckLayouts.notes)(preparedLookup)` when a custom selector is needed.

 ## Aligning column content